FeijiangHan/Feijianghan.github.io/details/markdown/index.md

 ### [Trie Performance Optmization](https://github.com/FeijiangHan/tire-match/)

 * **Js & Wasm & C++ & PHP**

+A few days ago at work, I encountered the following problem:

+> There are 600,000 short message log records, each around 50 characters, and 50,000 keywords, 2-8 characters in length, mostly Chinese.
+The task is to extract all keywords contained in the 600,000 records and count the number of hits for each keyword.

-* I wrote a detailed blog about how I used Trie to improve the keyword matching speed from 10 hours to 10 minutes, please click the project hyperlink above
+**I wrote a detailed blog about how I used Trie to improve the keyword matching speed from 10 hours to 10 minutes, please click the project hyperlink above. **This article fully introduces my implementation approach, showing how I optimized a task that took 10 hours to run to under 10 minutes.
+Although the implementation language is PHP, this article focuses more on the concepts, which should be helpful to everyone.